discord-jda/JDA-Website/docs/introduction/faq.md

 ??? question "How do I test other builds?"

-    You can use JitPack for that, more details on [this wiki page](/using-jda/using-new-features)
+    You can use JitPack to provide other branches of JDA as a dependency.
+We have a tutorial on how to use it on [this wiki page](/using-jda/using-new-features)

 ??? question "How can I reduce the jar size of my bot?"